Navy Sea Pay and Submarine Pay Rates for 2025

 Maximum SUBPAY may not exceed $1,000 per month per federal law.

-Enlisted nuclear-trained personnel on submarines may also receive Nuclear Career Accession Bonus (NUCAB) and Nuclear Career Annual Incentive Bonus (NUCAIB), adding thousands more to their annual compensation.
-Nuclear-qualified submarine sailors are among the highest-paid enlisted personnel in the military.
+Enlisted nuclear-trained personnel on submarines may also qualify for the Nuclear Career Accession Bonus (NUCAB) and Nuclear Career Annual Incentive Bonus (NUCAIB), adding thousands more to their annual compensation.
+Nuclear-qualified submarine sailors are among the highest-paid enlisted personnel in the entire military.
+And frankly, given the training pipeline they go through and the work they do, they should be.

 Eligibility Requirements